conda-forge/staged-recipes/README.md

 - keep the feedstock updated by merging eventual maintenance PRs from conda-forge's bots;
 - keep the package updated by bumping the version whenever there is a new release;
-- answer eventual question about the package on the feedstock issue tracker.
+- answer eventual questions about the package on the feedstock issue tracker.

 ### 10. Why are there recipes already in the `recipes` directory?
 Should I do something about it?